atulj968/Basics-HTML/README.md

 If you want to space between lines you can use 'br' command.
 And if you want to space between the words you can use '&nbsp' command.
 # Horizontal Line
 The 'hr' tag is used to break the page into various parts, creating horizontal margins with help of a horizontal line running from left to right hand side of the page.
 This is also an empty tag and doesn’t take any additional statements.
+# Listing
+HTML provide listing in two ways:
+1.Unordered Listing
+2.Ordered Listing
+  In unordered  listing  there is no numbering on elements.For unordered listing we use 'ul' tag.
+  In ordered listing we can give numbers to the elements.For ordered listing we use 'li' tag.